blueslow/ansible_tutorial/README.md

 Part 5 elevated ad-hoc commands:
 Note this requiers that the user on the remote server are allowed to use sudo.,e.g. belongs to the sudo group Can be achived with following command as root on each server in the inventory list:
     usermod -aG sudo username

 Now try following:

-    ansible all -m apt -a update_cache=true # Failes needs sudo
+    ansible all -m apt -a update_cache=true # Fails needs sudo

 The --become -> ask to sombody else.
 The --ask-become-pass -> ask for password e.g. sudo

-    ansible all -m apt -a update_cache=true --become --ask-become-pass # works Check /var/log/apt on a apointed server
+    ansible all -m apt -a update_cache=true --become --ask-become-pass # works

+Check /var/log/apt on a apointed server

 Install packages
     ansible all -m apt -a name=vim-nox --become --ask-become-pass
     ansible all -m apt -a name=tmux --become --ask-become-pass

 The above will install the packages if not already installed.

     ansible all -m apt -a name=tmux --become --ask-become-pass